 First edition of Darwin’s On the Origin of Species sells for £162,500

-The text, described as one of the most important books ever published for its groundbreaking work on the theory of evolution, was valued at £40,000 to £60,000.
+The text, described as one of the most important books ever published for its groundbreaking work on the theory of evolution, had been valued at £40,000 to £60,000.

 The auction at Lyon and Turnbull in Edinburgh attracted bidders from across the globe.